-- 16. Business risk and the risk of material misstatement increase when management and those charged with governance: - Do not fully understand the risks of using financial instruments and have insufficient skills and experience to manage those risks; - Do not have the expertise to value them appropriately in accordance with the applicable financial reporting framework; - Do not have sufficient controls in place over financial instrument activities; or - Inappropriately hedge risks or speculate. - 17.
+- Do not have sufficient controls in place over financial instrument activities; or - Inappropriately hedge risks or speculate. - 17.
 Management's failure to fully understand the risks inherent in a financial instrument can have a direct effect on management's ability to manage these risks appropriately, and may ultimately threaten the viability of the entity. - 18.
 The principal types of risk applicable to financial instruments are listed below.
 This list is not meant to be exhaustive and different terminology may be used to describe these risks or classify the components of individual risks. - (a) Credit (or counterparty) risk is the risk that one party to a financial instrument will cause a financial loss to another party by failing to discharge an obligation and is often associated with default.
 Credit risk includes settlement risk, which is the risk that one side of a transaction will be settled without consideration being received from the customer or counterparty. - (b) Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Examples of market risk include currency risk, interest rate risk, and commodity and equity price risk. - (c) Liquidity risk includes the risk of not being able to buy or sell a financial instrument at an appropriate price in a
+Examples of market risk include currency risk, interest rate risk, and commodity and equity price risk. - (c) Liquidity risk includes the risk of not being able to buy or sell a financial instrument at an appropriate price in a timely manner due to a lack of marketability for that financial instrument. - (d) Operational risk relates to the specific processing required for financial instruments.
+Operational risk may increase as the complexity of a financial instrument increases, and poor management of operational risk may increase other types of risk.
+Operational risk includes: - The risk that confirmation and reconciliation controls are inadequate resulting in incomplete or inaccurate recording of financial instruments;